 |Toxicity||Philodendron Gloriosum is toxic.
 If eaten, one may experience throat irritation, problems swallowing, mouth pain, etc. It can even lead to cramps, seizures, kidney failure, and coma if ingested in large quantities.
 It can be fatal for pets, so keep it out of reach of animals (and children).|

 |Care Level||A bit fragile and needy - moderate-to-difficult|

 Where Can I Buy A Philodendron Gloriosum?

-Now that you know a bit more about the Philodendron Gloriosum, you may be interested in adding one to your home garden.
+Now that you know a bit more about the rare Philodendron Gloriosum, you may be interested in adding one to your home garden.
 Thankfully, they are quite popular and easily accessible at local nurseries or even in the home improvement garden section at stores like Home Depot or Lowes.
-Another great option, if shopping online is more convenient, is purchasing a Philodendron Gloriosum through Etsy.
+Another good idea, if shopping online is more convenient, is purchasing a Philodendron Gloriosum through Etsy.
 Consider buying from these sellers:

 - Philodendron Gloriosum free Phytosanitary Certificate

 - US Young Philodendron Gloriosum Rare Aroid House Plant